 There are many photographic online sites out there, so I will try my best to make the viewing experience a little different - or as much as I could, in the written format.
 The goals of this site is to provide an online resource of photographic gear that one is less likely to find from another site.
 Because of that, I won't be repeating what you will find on other sites.
 There will be no unboxing, no traditional reviews, and definitely no specs.
 Besides, it wouldn't be me.
 In fact, I won't even include images of the gear I'm using on this site.
 For that, you would need to visit the site's Instagram page.

 The focus of this site is to show how a camera or lens captures a person in photograph.
 It made sense to limit the scope of this site, given that most of us primarily photograph friends and family.
 In addition, the chosen method of image capture for this site will be candid, since it is the most common genre of image capture.
 That means most images on this site will be taken with available light.
-Because of the site's objective, I have enlisted the assistance of my besty Anna, and on occasion, her friends for the sample images used on this site.
+Because of the site's objective, I have enlisted the assistance of my besties Anna, Judit, and Lydia, and on occasion, their friends for the sample images used on this site.
 This insures a level of consistency, in order to better reach the goal of this site.
 In other words, I won't be relying on opportunistic street photography or remunerated work product for my sample images.

 I will also concentrate on higher value photographic gear, since finding similar reviews may be more difficult to come by.
-And to make things more interesting, I will also do many comparisons and challenges - if for no other reason than for the sake of curiosity and good ol' fashion fun.
+And to make the viewing experience more interesting, I will also conduct many comparisons and challenges - if for no other reason than for the sake of curiosity and good old fashion fun.

 And on occasion, I will offer an opinion in the discourse of photography.